openizr/typescript-dev-kit/README.md

 Starts the development mode.
 In this mode, you benefit of the HMR on your pages (front-end projects) and automatic restart of your scripts (back-end project).
 This allows you to see your changes in real time.
 Final bundle isn't optimized to provide maximum responsiveness of the environment.

-**Note:** _when developing a library (`"target": "node"`), a random number is added to at the end of your `package.json` file in the  distributable directory.
+**Note:** _when developing a library (`"target": "node"`), a random semver-compliant number is set in place of your `package.json`'s version in the distributable directory.
 It allows you to test your package in real time by forcing webpack's cache invalidation._

 ### Testing mode